Home

 What do these changes mean for senders?

 The most straight forward answer to this question is that, if you haven’t already, you’ll need to get serious about certain email deliverability best practices.
+In fact, you should be proactive when it comes to implementing the new requirements, as Kate Nowrouzi points out in this video.

 Both Gmail and Yahoo have highlighted three key changes that senders will need to prioritize if they want to be seen as legitimate senders come 2024: